-6. Turn out on lightly floured board.
+6. Turn out on lightly floured surface.
 Knead a few seconds, or until smooth.
 Roll to 1/2-inch thickness.
 Cut into rounds with floured 2-1/2-inch cutter.
 With back of knife press a cross about halfway through each round.

 7. Fill crosses with equal parts of 4-1/2 tablespoons jelly or thick jam.

-The old rhyme originated back in the 1800s when English street vendors sold the popular buns to the loud cry of "Hot cross buns!"
+The old nursery rhyme originated back in the 1800s when English street vendors sold the popular buns to the loud cry of "Hot cross buns!"

 The origin of hot cross buns is unclear, and there are numerous theories offered.
-Some say their history dates from the small consecrated loaves once given to the poor as alms by priests after the Mass.
+Some say their history dates from the small consecrated loaves that were once given to the poor as alms by priests after the Mass.

 It's also claimed that in 1361, a Father Rocliff of St. Albans Abby in southern Hertfordshire handed out sweet, spiced buns marked with a cross to the poor after the Good Friday Mass.
 Good Friday is also known as the Day of the Cross.